rangle/ngCourse2/handout/06-change-detection.md

 Lets follow again the logic behind it.
 When the user clicks the button, the method `changeActorProperties` is called and the properties of the `actor` object get updated.

-When change detector analyze the properties bound to the `MainComponent`'s template, it will see again the same picture as before:
+When the change detection analyzes the properties bound to the `MainComponent`'s template, it will see the same picture as before:

 - Is `(old)slogan === (new)slogan` Yes.
 - Is `(old)title === (new)title`?
 Yes.
 - Is `(old)actor === (new)actor`?
 Yes.

-But this time, we told explictly Angular that our component only depends on its inputs and all of them are immutable.
+But this time, we explictly told Angular that our component only depends on its inputs and all of them are immutable.
 Angular then assumes that the `MovieComponent` hasn't change and skip the check for that component.
-Because we didn't enforced the `actor` object to be immutable, we end up with our model out of sync with the view.
+Because we didn't force the `actor` object to be immutable, we end up with our model out of sync with the view.

 Let's rerun the app but this time we will click the button `ChangeActorObject`.
-This time, we are creating a new instance of the `Actor` class and assing it to the `this.actor` object.
-When the change detection analyze the properties bound to the `MainComponent`'s template it will find:
+This time, we are creating a new instance of the `Actor` class and assigning it to the `this.actor` object.
+When change detection analyzes the properties bound to the `MainComponent`'s template it will find:

 - Is `(old)slogan === (new)slogan` Yes.
 - Is `(old)title === (new)title`?
 Yes.